Rock and reed

 I search my colour vocabulary for the description of the colour not as away to own it or conquer it with human knowledge but as a presencing.

-around the reeds the lake flows disturbing the smooth water
+Around the reeds the lake flows disturbing the smooth water

 unable to process the dismantled calm the sounds pull me